danielplawrence/pbrt-rust/src/geometry_animating_transformations.md

         (-1, 1)
 \\]

 The result \\(-1, 1\\) is equal to the blue vector in Figure 3, which has an angle of \\(135^\circ\\).
 Multiplying the complex numbers also results in the scaling of the magnitudes (not shown in this example, as we dealt with unit vectors).
-It turns out that the algebraic properties of complex numbers all have intuitive geometric interpretations -- multiplication applies scaling and rotation as demonstrated here; dividing has the opposite affect, and addition and subtraction work in the same way as vector addition and subtraction.
+It turns out that the algebraic properties of complex numbers all have intuitive geometric interpretations -- multiplication applies scaling and rotation as demonstrated here; dividing has the opposite effect, and addition and subtraction work in the same way as vector addition and subtraction.

 One might think that, to extend this pattern into three dimensions, we could come up with a new kind of complex number with two imaginary parts \\(i\\) and \\(j\\), where both \\(i\\) and \\(j\\) = \\(\sqrt{-1}\\).
 However, it turns out that this kind of 'triple' does not have the properties we need from a number system.
 For example, there is no way of defining multiplication and division on these triples such that division is the inverse of multiplication.
 However, it **is** possible to create a number system with the desired properties by extending the complex numbers into four dimensions.